Segmentation menu

 • Cortical thickness volume is saved with the original file name, which is prefixed and/or suffixed by the strings edited in the Prefix and Suffix parameters.

 Left-click Execute button to perform cortical thickness processing.
-This is a computationally intensive process that may take longer than 30 minutes.

 Left-click Cancel button to close dialog box without processing.